gitpraj/Character-Recognition-from-Historic-Documents/README.md

 # Character-Recognition-from-Historic-Documents
 The objective of the project was to develop character classifiers for several historical documents, each produced shortly after the advent of the printing press.

+Image classification is widely being used in today’s world.
+Optical Character Recognition (OCR), under image classification, is an important machine learning application which digitalizes printed document i.e. converts an image of a printed document into text.
+Digitalizing books or anything that has text on it, is where OCR is widely being used.
+Digitalizing historical documents is a huge challenge today.
+There are hefty number of machine learning techniques used for image classification nowadays.
+In this project, three techniques: Random Forests, K-Nearest Neighbor (K-NN) and Convolutional Neural Network (CNN) have been used and also compared their performances with respect to each other.